Hybrid connections on Hessian manifolds: Parallel transport in canonical models

 \subsection{The equipotential and radial foliations}

 The \emph{light cone} is the set of $x\in E$ such that $q(x)=0$.
 The \textit{radial foliation} is the set of straight half lines from $0$ (excluded).
-Level sets of the potential $\psi$ form in any canonical model the \textit{equipotential foliation}, whose leaves are quadric hypersurfaces, which are smooth, apart at $x=0$.
+Level sets of the potential $\psi$ form in any canonical model $\mathcal{S}_{\lambda}^{\pm}(p,d-p)$ the \textit{equipotential foliation}, whose leaves are quadric hypersurfaces, which are smooth, apart at $x=0$ if this point belongs to the model.
 The equipotential foliation is preserved by the action of the generalized orthogonal group $\on{O}(p,d-p)$.

 An arc not contained in the light cone is a leaf of the radial foliation if and only if at each point it is orthogonal to the equipotential foliation.
 Outside the light cone, the radial foliation and the equipotential foliation intersect transversely.
 The light cone is an equipotential leaf and is the union of $\{0\}$ and of a collection of rays.